twolfson/twolfson.com/articles/debugging-my-first-circuit.md

 - Verified wires would fit through button's casing hole
 - Desoldered the button
 - Soldered in wires
-- Reconstructured the chassis (so we could add batteries/power -- we don't have a power supply)
+- Reconstructured the chassis (so I could add batteries/power -- I don't have a power supply)
 - Touched wires together

 It worked!!

 <div style="position:relative;padding-bottom:54%;margin-bottom:1em;"><iframe src="https://gfycat.com/ifr/AngelicJealousCurassow" frameborder="0" scrolling="no" width="100%" height="100%" style="position:absolute;top:0;left:0" allowfullscreen></iframe></div>

-For double sanity, we hooked up the button to the mutlimeter and confirmed it only worked in the specific corner
+For double sanity, I hooked up the button to the multimeter and confirmed it only worked in the specific corner

 ## Some time between 2017/10/22 and 2017/12/20
-Now that the issue was identified, we decided to order replacement buttons
+Now that the issue was identified, I decided to order replacement buttons

 However, clearly this wasn't going to future proof the device from it breaking again